olcf/hands-on-with-summit/challenges/README.md

 # Challenges
 Each challenge is a stand-alone, self-guided tutorial that includes a `README.md` file to walk you through the content.
 The first challenge is to complete [Access_Ascent_and_Clone_Repo](Access_Ascent_and_Clone_Repo), which will show you how to clone this repository on Ascent.

-While it is *not actually necessary* to complete the remaining challenges in any particular order, we recommend participants follow the path below:
+College Interns and staff should show evidence of progress toward completing Challenges 1, and 3-8. by August 11 to earn a certificate for the course.
+High School interns may show progress toward completing any 2 of challenges of, 2-8, to earn a certificate for the course.

+To show that you have made progress toward a challenge, copy jobfiles or code files for each one attempted to /gpfs/wolf/world-shared/trn019/<your-user-id>, where <your-user-id> is a folder we have made for you named after your Ascent username.

+  You are welcome to try all the challegnes

 1. [Access_Ascent_and_Clone_Repo](Access_Ascent_and_Clone_Repo)
 2. [Basic_Unix_Vim](Basic_Unix_Vim) (Only do this one if you have no experience with Unix or a text editor)